python-arch/YOLOv8_Custom_training_and_comparison/README.md

 ### Comparison

-The nano and small models performed well despite running for only 30 epochs and low image size.
-The medium model performed less better but was trained for only 5 epochs.
+The nano and small models performed well despite running for only 30 epochs , batch size of only 8 and low image size.
+The medium model performed less better but was trained for only 5 epochs batch size of only 2 and also low image size.

 #### Epoch Time
 <center>
 <img src="./documentation/epoch.png" alt="epoch" width="600"/>
 </center>
 The epoch time for the medium model is significantly longer than for the nano and small models.
+This is resonable due to the difference in complexity , number of layers and depth of each model
 #### Parameters
-Comaprison of the Parameter size for each model
+Comaprison of the Parameter size for each model.
+There are siginifcant differences between each model where nano model come with less than 5 million , small model with less than 15 million and the medium model larger than 25 millions
 <center>
 <img src="./documentation/paramter.png" alt="paramter" width="600"/>
 </center>